hashicorp/terraform-google-consul/README.md

   and configure it to forward requests for a specific domain to Consul.
 This allows you to use Consul as a DNS server for URLs such as `foo.service.consul`.

-* [consul-external-regional-load-balancer](/modules/consul-external-regional-load-balancer): This module creates a
-  public-facing Load Balancer that fronts the Consul Server cluster.
-This is useful for testing purposes only.
-In production, your Consul cluster should only be accessible from within your network.

 ## How do I contribute to this Terraform Module?

 Contributions are very welcome!
 Check out the [Contribution Guidelines](/CONTRIBUTING.md) for instructions.